yrohitha/auto-actions/README.md

 The API endpoint: https://api.github.com/repos/OWNER/REPO/issues/PR_NUMBER/assignees tells GitHub to assign the user to the PR.

 We have added few github actions here.
+Now, that helps us clarify users about the promotion strategy easily.